vinoaj/databricks-resources/fortnightly-updates/tmp.md

 ## 🧠 ML & AI

 - New Solution Accelerator!
+[Enhancing Product Search with LLMs]() This example utilises [Wayfair's annotation dataset (WANDS)](https://www.aboutwayfair.com/careers/tech-blog/wayfair-releases-wands-the-largest-and-richest-publicly-available-dataset-for-e-commerce-product-search-relevance) to fine-tune a `SentenceTransformer('all-MiniLM-L12-v2')` model, generate and store embeddings in a vector store (Chroma), register the model and embeddings in MLflow registry, and finally deploy the model for serving ([accompanying blog post](https://www.databricks.com/blog/enhancing-product-search-large-language-models-llms.html))

+- New Solution Accelerator!
 [Build your own Chatbot](https://d1r5llqwmkrl74.cloudfront.net/notebooks/RCG/diy-llm-qa-bot/index.html#diy-llm-qa-bot_1.html): walks through indexing documents, generating embeddings (using OpenAI embeddings), persisting embeddings in a vector store (FAISS), creating a Q&A flow (using Langchain), persisting the model in MLflow registry, and serving the model for your applications ([Accompanying blog post](https://www.databricks.com/blog/driving-large-language-model-revolution-customer-service-and-support))

+- [Databricks ❤️ Hugging Face](https://www.databricks.com/blog/contributing-spark-loader-for-hugging-face-datasets): The new `from_spark` function in Hugging Face reduces data processing time by over 40%​​.
+It combines Spark's efficiency with Hugging Face's pipeline integration, aiding in AI model optimisation

 - [Actioning Customer Reviews at Scale with Databricks SQL AI Functions](https://www.databricks.com/blog/actioning-customer-reviews-scale-databricks-sql-ai-functions): bring meaning to unstructured data using the simplicity of SQL and GPT-3.5